 Weight of sample analyzed

-2.2.6 Tannin Determination by Follins Dennis Titration
+2.2.6: Tannin Determination by Follins Dennis Titration

 The Follins Dennis titrating method as described by Pearson (1976) was used.
 To 20g of the crushed sample in a conical flask was added 100ml of petroleum ether and covered for 24 hours.
 The sample was then filtered and allowed to stand for 15 minutes allowing petroleum ether to evaporate.
 It was then re-extracted by soaking 100ml of 10% acetic acid in ethanol for 4 hrs.
 The sample was then filtered and the filtrate collected.

 25ml of NH4OH were added to the filter ate to precipitate the alkaloids.
 The alkaloids were heated with electric hot plate to remove some of the NH4OH still in solution.
 The remaining volume was measured to be 33ml.
 5ml of this was taken and 20ml of ethanol was added to it.
-It was titrated with 0.1M Na0H using phenolphthalyneasndicator until a pink end point is reached.
+It was titrated with 0.1M Na0H using phenolphthalyne indicator until a pink end point is reached.
 Tannin content was then calculated in % (C1V1 = C2v2) molarity.

 Calculation